runpod/docs/docs/tutorials/pods/run-ollama.md

 </TabItem>
 </Tabs>
+Getting a list of avaialbe models is great, but how do you send an HTTP request to your Pod?

 **Make requests**

-To make a request against your Pod, you can use the Ollama interface with your Pod Id.
+To make an HTTP request against your Pod, you can use the Ollama interface with your Pod Id.

 ```command
 curl -X POST https://{POD_ID}-11434.proxy.runpod.net/api/generate -d '{